 Security export control

 At the University of Tsukuba where advanced and high-level education and research activities are conducted, when teachers, staffs and students engage in the following acts they may be subject to the restrictions under the security export control based on the Foreign Exchange and Foreign Trade Act.
-Thus, it is necessary to make the required confirmations from such a standpoint and, if needed, apply for approval in advance to the Ministry of Economy, Trade and Industry.
+Thus, it is necessary in advance to make the required confirmations from such a standpoint and, if needed, apply for approval to the Ministry of Economy, Trade and Industry.
 In the event of violation, criminal punishment or administrative sanctions may be imposed.

 Director of the Office of Conflict of Interest and Security Export Control